Cody Balogh

-Cody Balogh (born February 14, 1986) is a former American football offensive lineman.
+Cody Balogh (born February 14, 1986) is an American former professional football offensive lineman.
 He was signed by the Bears as an undrafted free agent in 2008.
 He played college football at Montana.

 Early years

 Cody was first-team all-conference at Steilacoom High School, in Steilacoom, Washington, on both offense and defense in both his junior and senior years, respectively.
 He was named a first-team all-state by the Tacoma News Tribune and participated in the Washington All-Star Game as a senior.
 He also was a two-year starter in basketball and played on a team that was ranked No. 2 in the state his senior year.

 College career

 Cody attended the University of Montana, where he was a four-year letterwinner (2004–07).
 He started the final 41 games of his college career.
 He was an honorable mention all-Big Sky as a senior, starting all 12 games, 11 while playing at left tackle, and 1 while playing at left guard.
-He served as the Grizzlies captain as Montana went 11-0 and won the Big Sky title.
+He served as the Grizzlies captain as Montana went 11–0 and won the Big Sky title.
 He was also selected as the Paul Weskamp Award winner, which is given annually to Montana's Outstanding Offensive Lineman.
 He was named a third-team All-American by The Sports Network as a junior, and started all 14 games at left tackle and was a first-team all-Big Sky selection.
-He also helped lead the Grizzlies to a 10-1 regular season record (only losing an away game to the Iowa Hawkeyes), a Big Sky Championship, and an appearance in the National Semifinals.
+He also helped lead the Grizzlies to a 10–1 regular season record (only losing an away game to the Iowa Hawkeyes), a Big Sky Championship, and an appearance in the National Semifinals.
 As a sophomore, Balogh started all 12 games helping the Grizzlies to qualify for the NCAA Tournament, but the Grizzlies fell in the first round.
-Balogh started the final 3 games of his freshman season, including the quarterfinal, semifinal and Division I-AA Championship Game which Montana lost, 31-21, to James Madison.
+Balogh started the final 3 games of his freshman season, including the quarterfinal, semifinal and Division I-AA Championship Game which Montana lost, 31–21, to James Madison.